 Omega-3 is a group of fats within the polyunsaturated fats.
 Within this group is the essential fatty acid called alpha-linolenic acid (ALA).
 There are also two other, very important fatty acids, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).

-ALA is found in most plant foods, where as EPA and DHA are found predominantly in fish, and other seafood.
+ALA is found in most plant foods, whereas EPA and DHA are found predominantly in fish and other seafood.
 The original source of the EPA and DHA however, this being where fish get their ALA from, is seaweed, algae, and plankton.
-Fish themselves are not a source of ALA and contrary to popular belief fish are not a health food.
+Fish themselves are not a source of ALA and contrary to popular belief fish are not a healthy food.

-Some processed foods today are also fortified with the different omega-3 fatty acids.
+Some processed foods today are also fortified with different omega-3 fatty acids.

 The ALA to EPA to DHA Conversion

-The reason EPA and DHA are not essential on their own, but rather considered important, is that given a proper amount of ALA in the diet, our body can make these two for us.
-In healthy individuals, the body will convert ALA to EPA, and then the EPA to DHA, as needed to maintain its own balance.
+EPA and DHA are not essential on their own but rather considered important, given that a proper amount of ALA in the diet enables our body to make these two compounds for us.
+In healthy individuals, the body will convert ALA to EPA and then the EPA to DHA, as needed to maintain its own balance.
 This will happen adequately under 2 conditions: